Everything you need to know about the Jyrgalan trek, known as the Boz Uchuk trek, found in the newest adventure destination in Kyrgyzstan!

 Prices will start at 500 Som per person ($7.50), and rise up to 1000 Som (US$15) per person, per night including breakfast.
 Camping will also be available.

-If you are interested in tackling the Jyrgalan trek yourself, or are just interested in visiting this off the beaten track destination in Kyrgyzstan, your best bet is to get in touch with Tynch in Karakol.
-He will be able to organise all activities for you.
+If you are interested in tackling the Jyrgalan trek yourself or are just interested in visiting this off the beaten track destination in Kyrgyzstan, your best bet is to get in touch with Gulmira in Jyrgalan.
+She will be able to organise all activities for you.